 - The previous $700 million annual cap on bond issuance was reduced to $650 million.

-- The dedication of revenues to the Authority was increased by adding the existing petroleum products gross
+- The dedication of revenues to the Authority were increased by adding the existing petroleum products gross

-receipts tax and a portion of the existing general sales tax.
+receipts tax and a portion of the existing Sales and Use Tax.
 Dedication of the petroleum gross receipts tax

 - The size of the Authority's board was increased from five members to seven members in order to add